sayinmehmet47/netflix-clone/README.md

 - After logging in to the page, the users can see the movies by categories.
 - To store the authenticated users, I used PostgreSQL
 - Browse route is protected.So you have to signIn to see it
+- User can authenticate with google,email and github by the help of NextAuth providers

 # Technologies Used